APPRENTICESHIP & MENTORSHIP PROGRAM

 The Mentee Process:

-- Contact the mentor to introduce yourself and obtain permission from the mentor to submit the Mentor/Mentee form and establish the mentoring relationship.
+- Contact your mentor of choice to introduce yourself and obtain permission from the mentor to submit information to the Mentor/Mentee form to establish the mentoring relationship.

 - Submit the Mentor/Mentee form, thereby establishing the Mentor/Mentee relationship.